Lighting Be The Scenes

-We wanted to keep the lighting fairly simple in these images in order to show off the detail of the beetles, but not become a distraction.
-It is also important that while the key light is almost directly straight on, that shadow and highlight definition are maintained.
-If you use a light source that is too large at such a close distance you will wind up with images that don’t have a clear boundary between highlight and shadow.
+For behind the scenes we wanted to keep the lighting fairly simple in these images in order to show off the detail of the beetles, but not become a Distraction.
+It is also important that while the key light is almost directly straight on, that Shadow and Highlight definition are maintained.
+If you use a light source that is too large at such a close Distance you will wind up with images that don’t have a clear boundary between Highlight and Shadow.

 Images are exposed at f/18 ISO 200 1/160 sec.
 105mm on a 24-105mm 4.0L IS.

 This shoot was inspired by Rankin‘s amazing series of lips holding things like flowers.
 We also drew Inspiration from the Silence of the Lambs movie poster.
 I have always thought scarab beetles were beautiful and this was the perfect opportunity to feature them in a photo.

 For the concept to come to life we needed an amazing Makeup artist who could match the beauty of the insects.
 For the green scarab we decided to go with Complimentary Colors, yellow-green and red-violet.
 This Colors play well off each other and allow each to stand out.
 For the blue beetle we took hints from its natural markings and decided to mimic those in the Makeup.
 Using a dark blue as a base, a light stripe was painted down the middle of the lips.
 When the beetle was in place the effect took shape, making it look as though the stripe goes from the lips to the beetle.

 I am a huge car fan, and I have seen a similar effect done on the Dodge Viper.
 The way the stripe continues through the steering wheel is pure genius.

 Putting giant bugs on a model’s Face is a lot to ask.
 For this shoot we had to find someone who had large lips, great teeth and Skin, and was also ok with insects.
 Be sure all of that is laid out before the day of the shoot so there aren’t any surprises.